Lutfi221/hemat-rasa/ReadMe.md

 # Hemat Rasa

 Hemat Rasa is an application aimed at reducing food waste created by the Bit Bandits team for GDSC HackFest 2023/2024.

+Bit Bandits members:

+- Lutfi Azis Hafiizhudin
+- Muhamad Alif Anwar
+- Timothy Mulya Cahyana
+- Alvino Radyo Danisworo

-It allows food buyers (such as restaurants and consumers) to
+Hemat Rasa allows food buyers (such as restaurants and consumers) to

 1. purchase food based on its expiration date;
 2. and enables food sellers (such as supermarkets) to advertise and sell food nearing its expiration date at a discounted price.